msupply-foundation/conforma-web-app/documentation/internal/Assignment-Process.md

   - `Available for self-assignment` -> Can be self assigned
 - Review assignments can be restricted by section/s (template_section_restriction, which is an array of section codes user can review, value can be blank to allow review of all sections)
 - Review assignments of status `Available or Assigned` can be assigned by the assigner linked through the join table
-- `Assigned` status is used to indicate to the reviewer that they can start the review (if review hasn't been started already)
+- `Assigned` status indicates that the reviewer is able to create a review (or one already exists)
 - Review assignment should only be editable by a reviewer if it's `Available for self-assignment`, otherwise by linked `Assigner`.
 Review assignment should not be editable once stage of review assignmetn is different to application stage
 - `is_last_level` field is a helper field for front end (to avoid front ending needing to figure if if review is last level for given stage)